Estimation and Uniform Inference in Sparse High-Dimensional Additive Models: Introduction

 \subsection{Notation}

-Throughout the paper we consider a random element $W$ from some common probability space $(\Omega,\mathcal{A},P)$.
-We denote by $P\in \mathcal{P}_n$ a probability measure out of large class of probability measures, which may vary with the sample size (since the model is allowed to change with $n$) and $\mathbb{P}_n$ the empirical probability measure.
-Additionally, let $\E$ respectively $\E_n$ be the expectation with respect to $P$, respectively $\mathbb{P}_n$, and $\mathbb{G}_n(\cdot)$ denotes the empirical process
+Throughout the paper, we consider a random element $W$ taken from a common probability space $(\Omega,\mathcal{A},P)$.
+We denote by $P\in \mathcal{P}_n$ a probability measure out of a large class of probability measures, which may vary with the sample size (because the model is allowed to change with $n$).
+By $\mathbb{P}_n$ we denote the empirical probability measure.
+Additionally, let $\E$ and $\E_n$ be the expectations with regard to $P$, and $\mathbb{P}_n$, respectively. $\mathbb{G}_n(\cdot)$ denotes the empirical process